How to Teach Your Children About Reusing Pre-loved Items

 America has a long way to go when it comes to our recycling efforts.
 Over 60% of the garbage we produce is NOT being recycled, sending millions of tons of waste to the landfills each year.
 It is possible to get to almost 100% zero waste with the combined effort of conscious purchasing habits, recycling, upcycling, and keeping a circular economy going (*NOTE– the link to an interview with an expert on a Circular Economy is easily understandable to older kids and teens and can help visualize how keeping items out of landfills benefits everyone on the planet!).

-This How To Get Started on Zero Waste Home is a great guide to use when teaching your children.
+These Ideas For Zero Waste Living are a great guide to use when teaching your children.
 Starting with the five R’s that are easy to remember:

 - Refuse -what you do not need.

 - Recycle -what you cannot refuse, reduce, or reuse.

 The EPA’s clickable map below will give you a report on a state by state basis to see how the waste and recycling efforts are going in your child’s home state.

 The USDA reports food waste in America is estimated at between 30-40% of the total food supply.
 This breaks down to approximately:

 Meaning wholesome food that could have helped feed families in need is sent to landfills.
 How can you and your kids help?
 COMPOST, an easy and environmentally friendly alternative.